therealdaud/WordleGame/README.md

 Wordle Game

 ## Description
-It's a Wordle Game.
-It is made on Python using Object oriented programming.
+print("It's a Wordle Game.
+It is made on Python using Object oriented programming.")

 ## Technologies used